Step‑by‑Step Guide: How to Flush Your Water Heater for Maximum Efficiency

 Timing & Additional Tips

-Often, this process will take about 30 to 60 minutes.
+Often, when asking how long it takes to flush a water heater, you will find this process will take about 30 to 60 minutes.
 If the drain valve is clogged, you’ll need extra tools.
 You can also reach out to our plumbers if your water heater needs repairs.

 Signs Your Water Heater Needs Flushing Promptly